Our mindset work

 Growth mindset - believe our level of success is determined by factors such as effort, application and skills development.
 Feel that our talents, abilities and intelligence can be learned and developed.
 We might think 'I'm not very good at this... yet', 'I need more practise', 'I'll have to try harder next time'.
 Appreciate the value of success because we've had to work hard to achieve it and use challenges as opportunities to learn.

-Along with our partners we will be testing new techniques for developing growth mindsets in young people.
+Along with our partners we've been testing new techniques and producing materials to help develop growth mindsets in young people.

-We will be creating resources, tools and materials for teaching growth mindset and building learning and sharing networks so we can reach out to as many people as possible who work with children.
+We are creating resources, tools and materials for teaching growth mindset and building learning and sharing networks so we can reach out to as many people as possible who work with children.

 - Delivering workshops within Glasgow, Angus, Fife and West Dunbartonshire